angles-n-daemons/angles-n-daemons.github.io/content/posts/20230823-the-take-home-assignment.md

 # Who do take-home assignments select for?

 If it isn't obvious at this point, both engineers are me.
-The junior was me interviewing for ASAPP, the senior was me interviewing for The Mets.
+The junior engineer interviewed for ASAPP, the senior for The Mets.

-Talk about the difference between the projects.
-Junior's is more extensive, more feature rich, cleaner, uses better practices, has more documentation etc. Talk about how the junior and senior engineer show up on the job.
+Now if I were to receive either of these projects, I likely wouldn't know much about the engineer than what they created.
+The first project was extensive, clean, creative and beyond what I would expect candidates to hand in.
+The second project is incomplete, sloppy, and confusing - the result of a person cut short in the middle of building something many times smaller.
+If I were to judge the two, the first project is far better than the latter.

-On a fair playing field, I'm more experienced and skilled now than I was at 1.5 years.
+On a level playing field, I'm more experienced and skilled now than I was at 1.5 years.
 A take-home project isn't a level playing field though.
-I'm not going to work 30 hours for a take home project, even though I see myself as multiple times more productive than I was then.
+I'm not going to work 30 hours for a take home project, even though I see myself as many times more productive than I was then.

 Herein lies the crux of the issue.
-While I feel much more productive working 40 hours a week than my younger 60, perhaps 70 hour a week counterpart, our projects tell quite a different story.
+While I feel more productive during 40 weekly hours than my younger 60, perhaps 70 hours a week counterpart, our projects tell quite a different story.

 This selects for people who are willing to go "above and beyond" what they're ordinarily capable of.